 Want some great dinnertime conversation?
-Then definitely check out the Tuttle Twins series.
+Then definitely check out the Tuttle Twins popular series.

 In The Tuttle Twins and the Miraculous Pencil, your children will learn about the economic principles of spontaneous order, division of labor, competition, trade, and the free market – all based on the classic essay “I, Pencil” by Leonard Read.

-In The Tuttle Twins and the Education Vacation, Connor Boyack distills the ideas of John Taylor Gatto and his book The Underground History of American Education.
-Homeschool families will enjoy this reinforcement of key principles of educational freedom and passion-driven learning.
+In The Tuttle Twins and the Education Vacation, Connor Boyack distills the ideas of John Taylor Gatto’s book The Underground History of American Education.
+Homeschool families will enjoy this reinforcement of important ideas and key principles of educational freedom and passion-driven learning.

-So, if you’re looking for some fresh books for your kids to read, definitely check out The Tuttle Twins series.
+So, if you’re looking for some fresh children’s books for your kids to read, definitely check out The Tuttle Twins Series.
 (Yes, they have books for teens too!).
 But, if you want another layer of learning, you’ll appreciate their new podcast.